-Complete the back stitch as explained previous, we stitched 1/16″ (1-2mm) away from the edge of the motif.
-However this will depend on the size of your individual motif and is completely up to you.
+Complete the back stitch as explained previous, I stitched 1/16″ (1-2mm) away from the edge of the motif.
+However this will depend on the size of your individual motif and is up to you.

-To finish take the thread to the WRONG side of the fabric, tie a knot to secure the stitching.
+To finish take the thread to the WRONG side of the fabric, tie a knot to secure.

 Hopefully you feel able to use your new skills to create beautiful back stitching.
-Use it for decoration on your next appliqué project or as a sturdy hand stitch to sew a garment or home furnishing project.
+Use it for decoration on your next appliqué or embroidery project; alternatively as a sturdy hand stitch to sew a garment or home furnishing project.